adobe/aio-cli-plugin-app/src/templates/analytics/base/README.md

 ## Analytic Credential

-In all the code examples, you must pass in the {tenant} variable with your tenant value, your-bearer-token with the access token that you generate with your JWT and your-api-key with your API key from the Adobe I/O console.
+In all the code examples, you must pass in the {companyId} variable with your companyId value, your-bearer-token with the access token that you generate with your JWT and your-api-key with your API key from the Adobe I/O console.

-- `aio rt action invoke /<your-namespace>/<package>/<action> -p tenant <your-tenant> -p apiKey <your-api-key> -p token <your-bearer-token>`
+- `aio rt action invoke /<your-namespace>/<package>/<action> -p companyId <your-companyId> -p apiKey <your-api-key> -p token <your-bearer-token>`

 for more information about how to get analytic credentail through Adobe I/O [here](https://medium.com/adobetech/how-to-call-an-adobe-api-using-adobe-i-o-cdc8a46354fc)